Pink Eye (Conjunctivitis)

 Symptoms of pink eye include:

-- Redness in the white of the eye or inner eyelid.
+- Redness in the white of your eye or inner eyelid.

 - Increased tearing.

-- Thick yellow discharge that crusts over the eyelashes, especially after sleep (in conjunctivitis caused by bacteria).
+- Thick yellow discharge that crusts over your eyelashes, especially after sleep.

 - Gritty feeling in one or both eyes.